etscrivner/turkleton/README.rst

            image_url=image_url, first_guess='29', batch_id='1234'
        )

-If you'd like to leave off the batch id you can also use the context manager:
+It is often convenient to only set the batch id once.
+The task.batched_upload context manager is providing to make this approach easy as well:

 .. code-block:: python